bkonkle/nakago/website/docs/features/axum-http.md

 The `nakago-axum` crate defines `AxumApplication`, which wraps `Application` and provides a way to Run an HTTP service and use the `Inject` container via Axum's `State` mechanism.

+## Dependencies vs. Context

+Axum provides the State extractor that allows you to inject dependencies that stay the same across many requests.
+For Nakago applications, however, your dependencies are provided through the Inject container.
+Nakago Axum apps use State to automatically carry the Inject container, but in a way that you don't have to think about while building typicaly applications.

 ## Application Lifecycle

 ### Init